What do snapchat emojis mean?

 You need to know that the exercise was useful and that your followers engaged with the content.

-For many online businesses, customers won’t be visiting your location, or getting to know your team. eCommerce isn’t like traditional retail where your customers get to know you!
-To evoke that connection, you can use your social media strategically – which helps to build brand loyalty and repeat custom.
+For many online businesses, customers won’t be visiting your location, or getting to know your team. eCommerce isn’t like traditional retail where your customers get to know you and the store team in person.
+To create that connection, you can use your social media strategically – which helps to build brand loyalty and repeat custom.

 Use your social media to provide exclusive behind-the-scenes content, so customers feel like they’re getting to know you.
 Be candid with your Snaps –your content is time-limited, so you can show your audience different things.